Topology of Almost Complex Structures on Six-Manifolds: On the homotopy type of the space of almost complex structures on six-manifolds

-\begin{enumerate} \item Observe that the space of almost complex structures inducing a given orientation on the connected sum $g(S^3 \times S^3)$ is connected.
-By \Cref{Qhomotopy6}, for $g \neq 1$, the rationalization of this space is $K(\QQ, 7) \times K(\QQ, 4)^{2g}$.
-In particular, the space of almost complex structures on $S^6$ has the same rational homotopy type as $S^7$, i.e. $K(\QQ,7)$; cf. \cite{FGM21} where it is shown that a certain natural inclusion $\RP^7 \hookrightarrow J(S^6)$ induces an isomorphism on rational homotopy groups and fundamental groups.
+\begin{Example} Using Theorem~\ref{Qhomotopy6}, we immediately obtain the following: \begin{enumerate}\itemsep=0pt \item Observe that the space of almost complex structures inducing a given orientation on the connected sum $g\big(S^3 \times S^3\big)$ is connected.
+By Theorem~\ref{Qhomotopy6}, for $g \neq 1$, the rationalization of this space is $K(\QQ, 7) \times K(\QQ, 4)^{2g}$.
+In particular, the space of almost complex structures on $S^6$ has the same rational homotopy type as $S^7$, i.e., $K(\QQ,7)$; cf.~\cite{FGM21} where it is shown that a certain natural inclusion $\RP^7 \hookrightarrow J\big(S^6\big)$ induces an isomorphism on rational homotopy groups and fundamental groups.
 (Note that the covering $S^7 \to \RP^7$ induces an isomorphism on rational homotopy groups.)

-For $g=1$, one can calculate directly using the Haefliger--Sullivan model that the space of almost complex structures on $S^3 \times S^3$ has the same rational homotopy type as $S^1 \times \CP^3 \times (\HP^\infty)^2$, cf. \cite[Example 5.4]{FGM21}.
+For $g=1$, one can calculate directly using the Haefliger--Sullivan model that the space of almost complex structures on $S^3 \times S^3$ has the same rational homotopy type as $S^1 \times \CP^3 \times (\HP^\infty)^2$, cf.~\cite[Example~5.4]{FGM21}.

-\item The components of almost complex structures on $\mathbb{CP}^3$ are parametrized by $c_1 = 2kx$, $c_2 = (2k^2-2)x^2$, where $x$ is the generator of $H^2(\CP^3)$ such that $\langle x^3, [\CP^3]\rangle = 1$ (i.e. $x = c_1(\mathcal{O}(1))$ for the standard complex structure).
+\item The components of almost complex structures on $\mathbb{CP}^3$ are parametrized by $c_1 = 2kx$, $c_2 = \big(2k^2-2\big)x^2$, where $x$ is the generator of $H^2\big(\CP^3\big)$ such that $\big\langle x^3, \big[\CP^3\big]\big\rangle = 1$ (i.e., $x = c_1(\mathcal{O}(1))$ for the standard complex structure).
 Hence $c_1c_2 - c_3 = 4k^3 - 4k - 4$, which is never zero.
 Hence every component of almost complex structures has rationalization $K(\QQ,7) \times K(\QQ,5) \times K(\QQ,3)$.
-Contrast this with the trivial $\CP^3$ bundle over $\CP^3$, whose (infinitely many) components of sections exhibit two distinct rational homotopy types \cite[Example 3.4]{MR85}; the space of maps $\CP^3 \to \CP^3$ homotopic to any fixed essential map has rationalization $K(\QQ,7)\times K(\QQ,5)\times K(\QQ,3)$. \end{enumerate} \end{example}
+Contrast this with the trivial $\CP^3$ bundle over $\CP^3$, whose (infinitely many) components of sections exhibit two distinct rational homotopy types~\cite[Example~3.4]{MR85}; the space of maps $\CP^3 \to \CP^3$ homotopic to any fixed essential map has rationalization $K(\QQ,7)\times K(\QQ,5)\times K(\QQ,3)$. \end{enumerate} \end{Example}